Four Murders Are Enough, Darling

 Four Murders Are Enough, Darling (Čtyři vraždy stačí, drahoušku) is a 1971 Czechoslovak action comedy film directed by Oldřich Lipský.
 It is an adaptation of the 1960 Croatian novel Entry Forbidden to The Dead (Mrtvacima ulaz zabranjen) by Nenad Brixy, which had been previously adapted into a Yugoslav film, Mrtvima ulaz zabranjen, in 1965.

-The film's plot covers a case of mistaken identity.
+The film's plot involves a comedy of mistaken identity.
 An ordinary schoolteacher is mistaken for a killer.
 Two rival gangs are eager to hire him.

 Plot

 The film setting is a fictional country in the Western world.
 The protagonist, George Camel, is a humble schoolteacher who is mistaken for a dangerous murderer.
 Subsequently, two criminal gangs vie for his services.